anyscale/madewithml.github.io/docs/courses/mlops/organization.md

     > We can fetch the exact version of the packages we used in our notebook by running `#!bash pip freeze` in a code cell.

-    Though we're not using the NumPy package for this `etl_data()` operation, our Python interpreter will still require it because we invoke the `utils.py` script with the line `#!python from tagifai import utils`, which does use NumPy in its header.
+    Though we're not using the NumPy package for this `elt_data()` operation, our Python interpreter will still require it because we invoke the `utils.py` script with the line `#!python from tagifai import utils`, which does use NumPy in its header.
 So if we don't install the package in our virtual environment, we'll receive an error.

     We'll run the operation using the Python interpreter via the terminal (type `python` in the terminal and types the commands below).

     ```python linenums="1"
     from tagifai import main
-    main.etl_data()
+    main.elt_data()
     ```

     We could also call this operation directly through the `main.py` script but we'll have to change it every time we want to run a new operation.